Alzomra/LeftHook/README.md

 ## Environment variables

-Copy the .env.example to .env and set the PORT variable to the port that you want tobe used by lefthook.
+Copy the .env.example to .env and set the PORT variable to the port that you want to be used by lefthook.

 ```cp .env.example .env```